barthwalsaurabh0/wfdb_to_csv/README.md

-# HEA to CSV Converter
+# WFDB to CSV Converter

 A Python package and CLI to convert WFDB ECG recordings (.HEA/.DAT) to CSV format with timestamped entries using UNIX epoch nanoseconds.